rpdav/nixos/README.md

 ## Acknowledgements
 * [LibrePhoenix](https://github.com/librephoenix/nixos-config) - Phoenix's videos were a big help in setting up my initial system.
 * [Ryan Lin's NixOS and Flakes book](https://nixos-and-flakes.thiscute.world/) - This was probably the single most helpful resource for me in understanding flakes.
-* [Emergent Mind](https://github.com/EmergentMind/nix-config) - Helpful videos on SOPS and nixos-anywhere.
+* [Emergent Mind](https://github.com/EmergentMind/nix-config) - Helpful videos on SOPS, nixos-anywhere, and yubikey configs.
 I modeled the structure of my config after his and have borrowed several of his modules.
 * [Vim Joyer](https://github.com/vimjoyer/) - Tons of videos on setting up a NixOS system, like impermanence, secrets, stylix, gaming...the list goes on!
-* [TheMaxMur's config](https://github.com/TheMaxMur/NixOS-Configuration) - Great documentation and contains a lot of features I'd like to implement like disko and eventually lanzaboot.
+* [TheMaxMur's config](https://github.com/TheMaxMur/NixOS-Configuration) - Great documentation and contains a lot of features I borrowed from, like disko and lanzaboote.
 * [NixOS: Everything Everywhere All At Once](https://www.youtube.com/watch?v=CwfKlX3rA6E) - This convinced me to jump down the NixOS rabbit hole.